fbpx

 Some people may not be covered for certain conditions or will have to pay considerably more.
 Smokers, for example, can expect to pay around double what a non-smoker would pay.
 So take these things into account when setting a budget.

-Shop around as ever because there are lots of different types of policies and different premiums you could pay:
+Shop around as ever because there are lots of different types of policies and different premiums you could pay.

 Do you need it?
-What are the alternatives?

 Critical illness cover is essentially a luxury and most people never even consider it nor miss it.
 If you can afford the monthly commitment, it might be worth considering this type of cover for a few key years, for peace of mind alone.